coralblocks/CoralConfig/README.md

 int maxNumberOfRetries = mc.get(MAX_NUMBER_OF_RETRIES); // => 6 (overwritten default)
 ```
-To add a value so it is returned instead of the default or any overwritten default value:
+To configure (add) a value so this value is returned instead of the (overwritten or not) default value:
 ```java
 mc.add(MAX_NUMBER_OF_RETRIES, 2);

 int maxNumberOfRetries = mc.get(MAX_NUMBER_OF_RETRIES); // => 2 (configured)
 ```
-To create a configuration with some values you can pass a list of params to the constructor:
+To create a configuration with some values, you can pass a list of params to the constructor:
 ```java
 MapConfiguration mc = new MapConfiguration("maxNumberOfRetries=1 username=saoj heartbeat=30",
 													Basics.class);